 - Mold, muffin tin or ice cube tray

-- Using a double broiler on low heat, melt the cocoa butter, coconut oil and beeswax together.
+- Using a double boiler on low heat, melt the cocoa butter, coconut oil, and beeswax together.

-- Remove from heat and stir in the cocoa powder, cornstarch and cinnamon.
+- Remove from the heat and stir in the cocoa powder, cornstarch, and cinnamon.

-- Pour melted butter into a mold, muffin tin or even ice cube tray.
+- Pour the melted butter into a mold, muffin tin, or even an ice cube tray.

-- Pop out the bars and store in a tin or jar.
+- Pop out the bars and store them in a tin or jar.

-- Should last 6 months to 1 year without the need for refrigeration.
+- These should last 6 months to 1 year without the need for refrigeration.

-This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
+This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
 Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.90
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.98